 Did you know that 65 percent of recruiters and hiring managers prefer candidates with relevant work experience?
 That’s why it’s critical that you outline your relevant experience on your resume.
 This helps recruiters see what you bring to the table and assess whether you are the right fit.

 But what does relevant experience mean, and how can you best showcase them on your resume?
-In this quick guide, you will learn tips and examples on presenting your experiences to impress recruiters.
+In this quick guide, you will learn tips and examples on extracting your relevant experiences and presenting them to impress recruiters.

 What is relevant experience?